-- 8.1 The Council has sought to acquire all third party property interests by agreement and is continuing negotiations in parallel with the making of this Order.
+- 9.1 The Council has sought to acquire all third party property interests by agreement and is continuing negotiations in parallel with the making of this Order.
 The Council remains committed to negotiating all third party interests by agreement where possible and is continuing negotiations in this respect.
 There are a number of unregistered parcels of land within the Order, where despite attempts to ascertain ownership through the land referencing exercise and the negotiations, ownership remains unknown.
-If ownership becomes known through the progression of the Order, the Council will seek to enter into negotiations with any further identified third parties. - 8.2 As would be expected for a scheme of this size and where the Order Land is in multiple ownership, the Council expects that it will need to exercise compulsory purchase powers because either reasonable terms cannot be agreed for private treaty acquisition or because the legal owners cannot be traced.
+If ownership becomes known through the progression of the Order, the Council will seek to enter into negotiations with any further identified third parties. - 9.2 As would be expected for a scheme of this size and where the Order Land is in multiple ownership, the Council expects that it will need to exercise the compulsory purchase powers which are sought because either reasonable terms cannot be agreed for private treaty acquisition or because the legal owners cannot be traced.
 As required by best practice, the Council has sought to acquire third party interests through negotiation and will continue to do so.
-It is highly unlikely that all the required interests will be acquired by private treaty in a reasonable timeframe to allow construction to begin and thus this Order is required. - 8.3 In accordance with tier 1, paragraph 2 of the CPO Guidance, the Council has begun the preparatory CPO process alongside negotiations to underline the seriousness of the Councils intentions to redevelop the Site.
-In many cases, the fact that third party landowners expect the Order to be made imminently has expedited negotiations and the Council has been able to considerably further negotiations as the project has progressed including after the submission of the Planning Application in March 2023 (see section 6 of this Statement).
-It is expected that negotiations will continue to progress after this making of this Order and as the compulsory purchase process further progresses.
-However, it is expected that some owners may continue to refuse to negotiate at all or further or may wait until the Order is confirmed before progressing negotiations any further. - 8.4 In accordance with tier 1, paragraph 3 of the CPO Guidance, the Council has made reasonable initial offers for all freehold interests within the Order and has also sought to engage constructively with claimants about relocation issues where applicable.
+It is highly unlikely that all the required interests will be acquired by private treaty in a reasonable timeframe to allow construction to begin and thus this Order is required. - 9.3 In accordance with tier 1, paragraph 2 of the CPO Guidance, the Council has begun the preparatory CPO process alongside negotiations to underline the seriousness of the Council's intentions to redevelop the Site.
+In many cases, the fact that third party landowners expected the Order to be made in summer 2023 expedited negotiations during that time period and the Council has been able to considerably further negotiations as the project has progressed including after the submission of the Planning Application in March 2023 (see section 7 of this Statement).
+Negotiations have continued to progress after the making of the Order and the Council expects these to continue as the compulsory purchase process further progresses.
+However, it is expected that some owners may continue to refuse to reach agreement to sell their properties at all or may wait until the Order is confirmed before significantly progressing negotiations any further. - 9.4 In accordance with tier 1, paragraph 3 of the CPO Guidance, the Council has made reasonable initial offers for all freehold interests within the Order and has also sought to engage constructively with claimants about relocation issues where applicable.
 Furthermore, in accordance with tier 1, paragraph 19 of the CPO Guidance, the Council has sought to offer advice and assistance to affected occupiers in respect of their relocation.
 Further information is set out later within this section of the Statement.